ChaosSearch/chaos-aws-workshop/content/30_Analyze/33_alerting.md

 3. Create Destination - Choose between a Slack channel, AWS Chime, or you can set up a custom webhook to receive messages.
 If you choose a custom webhook, you will set up headers and a message body, and the plugin will POST its message to the destination URL.

- In Kibana, Alerts are accessed by selecting the Alert icon as indicated on the pictured below:
+ In Kibana, Alerts are accessed by selecting Alerting on the left menu, as indicated on the pictured below:

 ![](/images/analytics/kibanaalerting.jpg)